 4. Spider-Man: Homecoming

-This film hasn’t officially hit the big screen yet, but I’m optimistic enough about the new reboot to include it here.
-While many of us remember Tobey Maguire’s role in the original 2002 Spider-Man films, or Andrew Garfield’s adaptation of the role in 2012, Tom Holland’s interpretation of the character could be the the best yet.
-After all, Holland will be a teen boy playing a teen boy (the first actual teenage actor to tackle the role!)—and after his performance in May’s Captain America: Civil War, my excitement for Spider-Man: Homecoming has only grown.
+While many of us remember Tobey Maguire’s role in the original 2002 Spider-Man films, or Andrew Garfield’s adaptation of the role in 2012, Tom Holland’s live-action interpretation of the character was the best yet.

 5. Black Panther

 For many comic readers, Black Panther is one of the most iconic series to date.